Fiorito-Alessio/af_memory/README.md

 A custom, thread-safe memory allocator written in C.

-I wanted to see what actually happens under the hood when you call `malloc` and `free`, so I built my own from scratch.
+I wanted to see what actually happens under the hood when you call `malloc`, `calloc`, `realloc` and
+`free`,
+so I
+built my own from scratch.
 It is a fully functional, POSIX-compliant drop-in replacement packaged as a shared library.

 ## How it works